 Your first session is a chance for us to get to know each other and see whether working together feels like a good fit.
 We’ll talk about what brought you to therapy, what’s been challenging, and what you’re hoping for.
 There’s no pressure to share everything at once or to have it all figured out.
 My goal is to create a safe, steady space where you can begin exploring your experiences and goals at your own pace.

 I typically recommend starting with weekly sessions.
-Meeting weekly helps build momentum and creates a consistent, supportive space for reflection, processing, and real change.
-Over time, we can adjust the frequency based on your needs, your schedule, and how therapy is feeling for you.
+Meeting weekly helps build momentum and creates a consistent, supportive space for real change to take hold.
+As we progress, we’ll check in regularly to adjust the frequency based on your needs and your schedule.

-As we go, we’ll check in together and make sure the pacing and structure of therapy support the progress you want to make.
+Regardless of the format, we'll collaborate to ensure the pacing of therapy supports the progress you want to make.

 Therapy doesn’t follow a one‑size‑fits‑all timeline.
 Some people find meaningful progress within a few months, while others benefit from longer‑term support.
 The pace depends on your goals, your history, and what feels manageable for you.